firezdog/flaskFundamentals/README.md

-/routingDemo -- demos POST method on forms /templatesDemo -- demos use of Python scripts to build dynamic templates /disappearingNinja -- practice with variable page names...featuring...turtles
+/routingDemo -- demos POST method on forms /templatesDemo -- demos use of Python scripts to build dynamic templates /disappearingNinja -- practice with variable page names...featuring...turtles /form -- simple site that allows user to submit and view form information -- uses one route for POST and GET with a global variable (temporary workaround) to store data.